DiffUHaul: A Training-Free Method for Object Dragging in Images: Method

 \subsection{Extension for Real Images}

 In order to extend our method for dragging objects in real images, we first extract the blobs parameters as we explain later, then, we need to invert the image.
-However, we found that directly applying the DDIM inversion~\cite{song2020denoising} in a localized model is not able to preserve the details of the input image, even without classifier-free guidance \cite{Ho2022ClassifierFreeDG}.
+However, we found that directly applying theg DDIM inversion~\cite{song2020denoising} in a localized model is not able to preserve the details of the input image, even without classifier-free guidance \cite{Ho2022ClassifierFreeDG}.
+Using more advanced inversion methods~\cite{huberman2023edit, qi2023fatezero} will not work in our case, as they preserve the general structure of the scene, whereas we are interested in changing the scene layout significantly.

 Recall that when dealing with generated images, the input signal from the source image is fed in our pipeline through its self-attention outputs.
 Hence, we only need to extract the self-attention features in different attention layers and different denoising steps from the real image, rather than an actual inversion that searches for the optimal latent noises.
 To this end, we propose the \emph{DDPM self-attention bucketing}: we first add \emph{independent} noises with various scales to the real image, where the noise scale corresponds to a time step in the DDPM forward process.
 The noisy images at every time step, along with the above extracted blobs, are then passed to the localized model to get self-attention outputs in every attention layer, as needed.
 Note that the DDPM self-attention bucketing is specifically designed for the object dragging task, where we aim to preserve the visual details of the real image.
 It may not be suitable for other image editing tasks that change the object appearance or category.